mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 * Limits: User-based management features, such as email and calendaring.

 Bundle licences are more cost effective and give additional features to services.
-Example with price found on Microsft sites:
+Example with price found on Microsoft sites:

 | Type | EMS - E3  | User licenses in Microsoft Intune |
 | ------------- | ------------- | ------------- |